wasamasa/shackle/README.rst

 consists of a condition and a set of key-value combinations that tell what to do with the buffer in question.

-The condition can be either a symbol, a string, a list of either or ``t``.
-A symbol is interpreted as the major mode of the buffer to match, a string as the name of the buffer (which can be turned into regexp matching by using the ``:regexp`` key with a value of ``t`` in the key-value part), a list groups either symbols or strings (as described earlier) while requiring at least one element to match and ``t`` as the fallback rule to follow when no other match succeeds.
-If you set up a fallback rule, make sure it's the last rule in ``shackle-rules``, otherwise it will always be used.
+The condition can be either a symbol, a string or a list of either.
+A symbol is interpreted as the major mode of the buffer to match, a string as the name of the buffer (which can be turned into regexp matching by using the ``:regexp`` key with a value of ``t`` in the key-value part) and a list groups either symbols or strings (as described earlier) while requiring at least one element to match.

 The following key-value pairs are available: